All scholarships

 Eligibility & requirements at a glance

-Wellcome Trust PhD Programme in Public Health and Tropical Medicine is open to African students applying to study in Africa & UK at the PhD level, with fully funded funding.
+Wellcome Trust PhD Programme in Public Health and Tropical Medicine is open to African students applying to study in Africa at the PhD level, with fully funded funding.
 Below is a quick summary of who can apply, what's covered, and the key dates — full details are further down the page.

 Who can apply

-PhD · applicants for Africa & UK
+PhD · applicants for Africa

 Funding